sailoog/openplotter-documentation/en/getting_started.md

 ## Ok, now what?

 Congratulations!
 You have your system running so it is time to start getting some data from the world.
-The most common and logic step it would be connecting a GPS.
+The most common and logic step it would be connecting a GPS through the [NMEA 0183 multiplexer](nmea_multiplexer.md).